microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

     _Selecting an Azure IoT Hub_

 1. Wait until the message "Terminal will be reused by tasks, press any key to close it" appears in the Terminal window.
 This indicates that the cloud-provisioning process completed successfully.
-Your MXChip can now authenticate with the IoT Hub and send messages to it securely.
+Your MXChip IoT DevKit can now authenticate with the IoT Hub and send messages to it securely.

 	![The VSCode terminal window is displayed showing the results of running the 'cloud-provision' task.]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab1/vs-completed-provisioning.png" | absolute_url }})